pymupdf/PyMuPDF-Optional-Material/docs/installation.rst

 Option 2: Install from Binaries
 --------------------------------
-This installation option is available for all MS Windows and popular Mac OS and Linux platforms.
+This installation option is available for all MS Windows and popular 64-bit Mac OS and Linux platforms for Python versions 2.7 and 3.4 through 3.7.

+Windows binaries provided "on stock" are for Python 32-bit and 64-bit versions.

+Mac OSX wheels are provided with the platform tag ``macosx_10_6_intel``.

+Linux wheels are provided with the platform tag ``manylinux1_x86_64``.
+This makes them usable for most Linux variants like Debian, Ubuntu, etc.

 Step 1: Install from PyPI
 ~~~~~~~~~~~~~~~~~~~~~~~~~~